twilio-labs/function-templates/sms-broadcast/README.md

 Once the Function is deployed and your Twilio phone number is set up, folks can text anything to it to receive a brief informational message about what commands are available.

 * `subscribe` - subscribes the current number for updates from the service
-* `stop` - uses Twilio's built-in stop handling to prevent a user from receiving messages
-* `start` - uses Twilio's built-in features to opt a user back in to receiving messages
+* `stop/start` - uses Twilio's built-in stop handling to opt a user out from, or back in to, receiving messages (check out this article for [further details on Twilio's built-in features for handling opt-out/in keywords](https://support.twilio.com/hc/en-us/articles/223134027-Twilio-support-for-opt-out-keywords-SMS-STOP-filtering-))
 * `broadcast <message content>` - Administrators can use the broadcast command to send a message out to all subscribed users.
 Not included in help text.

 To edit the copy for any of the messages, open the function code and look for the text strings at the top of the file.